davdar/maam/writeup/paper.markdown

 novel in this work:

-1. The monad, novel in this work, is the execution engine of the interpreter and captures the path- and flow-sensitivity of the analysis.
+1. The monad, novel in this work, is the execution engine of the interpreter and captures path and flow sensitivity.
-2. The abstract domain, which for this language is merely the abstraction for integers.
+2. The abstract domain, which for this language is merely an abstraction for integers.
-3. Abstract Time, capturing call-site-sensitivity and object-sensitivity.
+3. Abstract Time, capturing call-site and object sensitivities.

-For an object-oriented language, including a fourth parameter for object-sensitivity a la. \citet{dvanhorn:Smaragdakis2011Pick} is straightforward.

 We place each of these parameters behind an abstract interface and leave their implementations opaque for the generic monadic interpreter.
-We will give each of these parameters reasoning principles as we introduce them.
+We give each of these parameters reasoning principles as we introduce them.
 These principles allow us to reason about the correctness of the generic interpreter independent of a particular instantiation.
 The goal is to factor as much of the proof-effort into what we can say about the generic interpreter.
 An